-Upcoming features include an IMAX theater (2017), historical theater (2018), sports gallery and hall of fame (2019), and changing exhibits (2020).
-Much of the remodeling will cover the period from the Vietnam War to the present, so it will resonate more personally with younger visitors.
+Recent upgrade features include an IMAX theater (2017), historical theater (2018), sports gallery and hall of fame (2019), and changing exhibits (2020).
+Much of the remodeling covers the period from the Vietnam War to the present, so it resonates more personally with younger visitors.
 Admission is free.
 There are two onsite dining options: Devil Dog Diner (cafeteria) and Tun Tavern (re-creation of the birthplace of USMC).

 4. Prince William Forest Park